Few games age as well as a good old Kirby platformer so let's take a look at 2 of his best retro experiences and see which one prevails.

 Kirby's Adventure includes a stage-based campaign that takes about 4 hours to complete if you master all of the levels.
 To achieve 100%, you must find all of the hidden big switches that unlock bonus portions of each world.
-Plus, if you can clear the game in Extra mode which is much more challenging, you'll unlock the sound test menu.
+Plus, if you can clear the game in Extra mode which is much more challenging, you'll unlock the sound test menu and also get a "Super Star" label on your save file that you can show off to your friends.
 Along the way, you can partake in fun mini-games for extra lives which include Crane Fever, Egg Catcher, and Quick Draw.
-If you manage to master each mode including the tougher versions of all 3 mini-games and Boss Rush mode then you finally get a "PERFECT" label on your save file that you can show off to your friends.
+For an extra challenge, try to master the tougher versions of all 3 mini-games as well as Boss Rush mode.

 Even though that seems like a ton of replay value, Kirby Super Star includes even more content.
 Its mini-campaigns add up to about the same length as Kirby's Adventure yet each one offers a welcome amount of variety.
 For example, Gourmet Race has you race against King Dedede, The Great Cave Offensive features a huge open map where you can collect up to 60 hidden treasures, and Revenge of Meta Knight implements a time limit.
 Aside from these, you can also challenge a few mini-games including Megaton Punch, Samurai Kirby, and The Arena.
 Again, if you manage to master everything which includes finding all of the in-game secrets and treasures then you'll unlock the sound test mode.
 Finally, you can achieve high scores within each mode although they aren't saved but this does help the overall replay value somewhat.
 After all is said and done, you could definitely have a few more hours of fun with Kirby Super Star.